-15.04 ROTATIONAL LEAVE (TURNAROUNDS)
+15.04 Rotational Leave (Turnarounds):

-- (a) On jobs located beyond a three hundred (300) km radius to a maximum of four hundred and seventy-five (475) km from the centre of Edmonton or Calgary or other hiring hall location, the Employer shall: - (i) Pay an allowance of one hundred and fifty-four dollars (\$154.00) (effective May 3/09 one hundred and sixty-eight dollars (\$168)) after thirty-five (35) calendar days of employment on the job and thereafter for each subsequent thirty-five (35) calendar days of employment on the job.
+- (a) On jobs located beyond a three hundred (300) km radius to a maximum of four hundred and seventy-five (475) km from the centre of Edmonton or Calgary or other hiring hall location, the Employer shall: - (i) Pay an allowance of one hundred and sixty eight dollars (\$168.00) after thirty-five (35) calendar days of employment on the job and thereafter for each subsequent thirty-five (35) calendar days of employment on the job.

-Where the Employee accepts Employer supplied transportation he shall not be entitled to the above allowance.
+Where the Employee accepts Employer supplied transportation they shall not be entitled to the above allowance.

-- (ii) Allow Employees Five (5) working days leave after each thirty-five (35) calendar days of employment on the job. - (b) On jobs located beyond a four hundred and seventy-five (475) km radius from the centre of Edmonton or Calgary or other hiring hall location, the Employer shall: - (i) Provide a negotiated transportation allowance, not to exceed scheduled air line air fare where scheduled air service is available, or pay an allowance of two hundred and seventy-five dollars (\$275.00) (effective May 3/09 three hundred dollars (\$300)) where airline service is not available, after thirty-five (35) calendar days of employment on the job and thereafter for each subsequent thirty-five (35) calendar days of employment on the job. - (ii) Allow Employees five (5) working days leave after each thirty-five (35) calendar days of employment on the job. - (c) It is further understood and agreed that the above described trips be on a rotation basis at a time authorized in advance by the Employer and at no time more that twenty-five percent (25%) of the working force shall be on such home leave. - (d) Where the Employer supplies transportation the Employee shall not be entitled to the above provisions, subject to the provisions of 15.03 (b) save and except that the Employee shall remain eligible for rotational leave as per clauses 15.04 (a) (ii), 15.04 (b) (ii), and 15.04 (c). - (e) Time spent away from a jobsite due to a jobsite closure or scheduled vacation of one work week (5 days or 4 days as the case may be) or longer will not be credited towards the accumulation of calendar days for earning a turnaround leave.
+- (ii) Allow Employees Five (5) working days leave after each thirty-five (35) calendar days of employment on the job. - (b) On jobs located beyond a four hundred and seventy-five (475) km radius from the centre of Edmonton or Calgary or other hiring hall location, the Employer shall: - (i) Provide a negotiated transportation allowance, not to exceed scheduled air line air fare where scheduled air service is available, or pay an allowance of three hundred dollars (\$300.00) where airline service is not available, after thirty-five (35) calendar days of employment on the job and thereafter for each subsequent thirty-five (35) calendar days of employment on the job. - (ii) Allow Employees five (5) working days leave after each thirty-five (35) calendar days of employment on the job. - (c) It is further understood and agreed that the above described trips be on a rotation basis at a time authorized in advance by the Employer and at no time more that twenty-five percent (25%) of the working force shall be on such home leave. - (d) Where the Employer supplies transportation the Employee shall not be entitled to the above provisions, subject to the provisions of 15.03 (b) save and except that the Employee shall remain eligible for rotational leave as per clauses 15.04 (a) (ii), 15.04 (b) (ii), and 15.04 (c). - (e) Time spent away from a jobsite due to a jobsite closure or scheduled vacation of one (1) work week (5 days or 4 days as the case may be) or longer will not be credited towards the accumulation of calendar days for earning a turnaround leave. - (f) The Rotational Leave Allowances set out herein shall be subject to review in January 2013 and January 2014.
+In the event that there is an adjustment in the vehicle allowance, pursuant to article 15.02(b)(i) for 2013 and / or 2014, each allowance amount shall be adjusted by the same percentage adjustment as the vehicle allowance adjustment, effective the first pay period following May 1st of the respective year.
+For example, if for 2013, the vehicle allowance is increased by 4%, each allowance shall be increased by 4%, rounded to the nearest dollar, and effective on the first pay period following the 1st of May, 2013.

-15.05 Accommodation, Room & Board
+15.05 Accommodation, Room & Board: